Originate/guide/scala/scala.md

     val good = Option(null) // returns None
     ```
 By the principle of least astonishment, use `Option.apply` even if you "know" your reference can never be null.
-By being consistent, we avoid wondering whether a `Some.apply` in the code was intentional or something the developer overlooked.
+By being consistent, we avoid wondering whether a `Some.apply` in the code was intentional or something the developer overlooked:
+    ```scala
+    val bad = Some(1)

+    val good = Option(1)
+    ```
+0. Avoid [`JavaConversions`](http://www.scala-lang.org/api/current/scala/collection/JavaConversions$.html), use [`JavaConverters`](http://www.scala-lang.org/api/current/scala/collection/JavaConverters$.html) and its multiple `asScala` and `asJava` methods.
+You can even transparently use Java collections as if they were Scala collections (usually, for performance reasons):
+    ```scala
+    import scala.collection.JavaConversions.mapAsScalaMap
+    import scala.collection.mutable

+    val map: mutable.Map[String, String] = new java.util.HashMap[String, String]
+    map += "foo" -> "bar"
+    assert(map("foo") == "bar")
+    ```
 0. Instead of throwing exceptions, return a more suitable type: `Option`, `Either`, or `Try`.
 Exceptions are not functional.
 Functions that throw exceptions are not total functions, they do not return a value for all possible inputs.
-0. Do not `try` to `catch` exceptions, `Try` to catch exceptions!
+0. Do not `try` to `catch` exceptions, `Try` to catch exceptions! `Try` does for exceptions what `Option` does for `null`.
-0. Make ample and liberal use of `require` in constructors, do not allow invalid state to ever be created:
+0. No matter what, never use a "catch-all" exception handler.
+Some features in Scala are implemented relying on exceptions.
+Use `NonFatal` instead:
     ```scala
+    import scala.util.control.NonFatal

+    try {
+      1 / 0
+    } catch {
+      case e: Exception => // Bad
+      case _: Throwable => // Worse
+      case _ =>            // Worst!
+Compiler will warn and "recommend" the line above. case NonFatal(e) =>  // The only acceptable way to catch all exceptions.
+    }
+    ```
+0. Make judicious use of the various assertion types offered by Scala.
+See http://www.scala-lang.org/api/current/index.html#scala.Predef$ for the complete reference.
+    0. Assertions (`assert(1 > 0)`) are used to document and check design-by-contract invariants in code.
+They can be disabled at runtime with the `-Xdisable-assertions` command line option.
+    0. `require` is used to check pre-conditions, blaming the caller of a method for violating them.
+Unlike other assertions, `require` throws `IllegalArgumentException` instead of `AssertionError` and can never be disabled at runtime.

+        Make ample and liberal use of `require`, specially in constructors.
+Do not allow invalid state to ever be created:
+        ```scala
         case class Person(name: String, age: Int) {
           require(name.trim.nonEmpty)
           require(age >= 0)
           require(age <= 130)
         }
         ```

-Please note that even though `require` throws `IllegalArgumentException`, this is not a violation of the previous two principles.
-Constructors are not methods, we cannot have constructors returning `Try[Person]`.
+        Please note that even though `require` throws an exception, this is not a violation of the previous recommendations.
+Constructors are not methods, they cannot return `Try[Person]`.
-0. Use the `mutable` namespace explicitly.
-Do not import `scala.collection.mutable._`!
+    0. `ensuring` is used on a method's return value to check post-conditions:
         ```scala
-    // Bad
-    import scala.collection.mutable.Set
+        def square(a: Int) = {a * a} ensuring(_ > 0)
+        ```
+0. Do not import `scala.collection.mutable._` or even a single mutable collection directly.
+Instead, import the `mutable` package and use it explicitly as a namespace prefix to denote mutability:
+    ```scala
+    // Bad, too subtle and risky for the inattentive reader. import scala.collection.mutable.Set
-    val set = Set()
+    val set = Set(1, 2, 3)

-    // Good
+    // Better
     import scala.collection.mutable
-    val set = mutable.Set()
+    val set = mutable.Set(1, 2, 3)
     ```
 0. No "stringly" typed code.
 Use `Enumeration` or `sealed` types and `case object`s.
 In many cases, `Enumeration` and `sealed` types are interchangeable, but they do not fully overlap. `Enumeration`, for instance, does not check for exhaustive matching while `sealed` types do not, well, enumerate.
 0. Whenever possible, simplify pattern matching expressions by ommiting the `match` keyword and using partial functions: